daneden/daneden.me/styleguide/index.md

 At the time of writing ({{ site.time | pretty }}), body copy is set in Leitura News, headlines are set in Freight Display Pro, and headings & captions are set in Franklin Gothic.

-{% image alignleft /uploads/2014/05/wedding-pavilion.jpg "This is a left aligned image and caption, set in Franklin Gothic.
-The image is of Walt Disney World’s Wedding Pavilion." %}
+{% picture "This is a left aligned image and caption, set in Franklin Gothic.
+The image is of Walt Disney World’s Wedding Pavilion."
+2014/05/wedding-pavilion.jpg class="alignleft" %}

 ## Heading Level Two